feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ---

-#### ** THE CONCLUSION REQUIREMENT**
+#### **THE CONCLUSION REQUIREMENT**

 The conclusion must leave the viewer with something that stays with them.

-** Register check — apply before writing the conclusion:** The content requirements below describe what the conclusion must accomplish.
-But the *register* — how the conclusion is delivered — must be verified against Step 3D.
-Some creators end on poetic crystallizing lines.
-Others end by just stopping when they have said the thing.
-A conclusion that ends on a carefully constructed final image is profound for the first type of creator and false for the second.
-Identify which type this creator is before writing a single word of the conclusion.
-Match the ending register to the creator's actual pattern.
+**Register check — apply before writing the conclusion:** The content requirements below describe what the conclusion must accomplish.
+But the *register* — how the conclusion is delivered — must be verified against Step 3 A4.
+This creator ends flat.
+The flat signoff ("So, yeah...
+That's it.") is a required structural element documented in A4, not a style preference.
+A conclusion that builds to a poetic crystallizing final line is wrong for this voice.
+Verify before writing a single word: the conclusion ends when it has said the thing, then says "That's it."

 **What makes an ending profound:**